 This year-long training involves all aspects of diagnostic and interventional pain management techniques across a spectrum of acute, chronic, cancer and palliative pain medicine.
 Education is enhanced with weekly lectures, hands-on cadaver sessions, journal clubs and In-Training Exams designed by the program.
-Each fellow will be involved in a clinical research project to present at a national conference.
+Each fellow will be involved in a clinical research or academic project to present at a national scientific meeting.
 Please take a look at our curriculum, lectures and research as well as our rotations.
 For more information, please contact our Program Coordinator, Jaclyn Valentine.

 We only accept applicants who have successfully graduated from a Medical School that is recognized by the Medical Board of California.
 If you have attended a foreign Medical School, please review the list to ensure that your school is recognized: http://www.mbc.ca.gov/Applicants/Medical_Schools/Schools_Recognized.aspx.
-If you have any questions, please contact Jaclyn Valentine.